Josh Rojas Player Props: Diamondbacks vs. Royals

 Josh Rojas At The Plate

-- In eight games this season (42.1%), Rojas has picked up an RBI, including two games with multiple runs batted in.
+- In nine games this season (45.0%), Rojas has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.